mewore/mini-jam-156-mushroom/README.md

 ### Basic features

+- [ ] 💙 Pausing
 - [ ] 💙 Volume controls
+- [ ] 💙 The higher the karma/evolution, the more the hue changes
 - [ ] 💜 3 x (mushroom sprite)
 - [ ] 💜 3 x (spore sprite)
 - [ ] 💜 3 x (plant)